NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

     a directory in `/metadata` that is named using the SHA-256 hash of the given `PID` + `formatId`.

  **Note:** Previously, this relationship was represented in the system metadata document in a delimiter format with a header and body.
-Since transitioning back to content identifiers, this data was moved to reference files, which improves clarity by making it easier for developers and others to understand and find the connections within the file system (we no longer need to fully parse a sysmeta document).
+Since transitioning back to content identifiers, this data was moved to reference files (so we no longer need to fully parse a sysmeta document to get what we need), making it easier for developers and others to understand and find the connections within the HashStore layout/file system.

 Below, is the full HashStore file layout diagram::